officelearn/azure-docs.sv-se/articles/container-registry/container-registry-content-trust.md

 `<service principal ID>` kan vara tjänsthuvudnamnets **appId**, **objectId**, eller något av dess **servicePrincipalNames**.
 Mer information om hur du arbetar med tjänsthuvudnamn och Azure Container Registry finns i avsnittet om [Azure Container Registry-autentisering med tjänsthuvudnamn](container-registry-auth-service-principal.md).

 > [!IMPORTANT]
-> När rollerna har ändrats kör `az acr login` du för att uppdatera den lokala identitets-token för Azure CLI så att de nya rollerna kan börja gälla.
-Information om hur du verifierar roller för en identitet finns i [Hantera åtkomst till Azure-resurser med RBAC och Azure CLI](../role-based-access-control/role-assignments-cli.md) och [Felsöka RBAC för Azure-resurser](../role-based-access-control/troubleshooting.md).
+> After any role changes, run `az acr login` to refresh the local identity token for the Azure CLI so that the new roles can take effect.
+For information about verifying roles for an identity, see [Manage access to Azure resources using RBAC and Azure CLI](../role-based-access-control/role-assignments-cli.md) and [Troubleshoot RBAC for Azure resources](../role-based-access-control/troubleshooting.md).

 ## <a name="push-a-trusted-image"></a>Överföra en betrodd avbildning